hazelcast/hazelcast-python-client/docs/index.rst

 It is implemented using the `Hazelcast Open Binary Client Protocol <http://github.com/hazelcast/hazelcast-client-protocol/tree/master/docs/published/protocol/>`_.

 It only supports Python 2.7.
-(Python 3.x support is in progress.)

 Contents